Latin American women fret over scandal-hit implants

 "They are very worried about what they are reading," Daher said, adding that he had never used PIP implants.

-Surgeon Raul de Leon has been taking calls from worried patients at his clinic in an upscale neighbourhood in Panama City, having to reassure them that he never used the PIP prostheses.
+Surgeon Raul de Leon has been taking calls from worried patients at his clinic in an upscale neighborhood in Panama City, having to reassure them that he never used the PIP prostheses.

 "In the last three or four years, I've had to remove two or three (PIP implants) because they've ruptured prematurely ...
 We've been following the trail of these implants for some time."